-“Like the rest of the sector, we have seen a huge surge in bookings overall over the past 3 months.
-Whilst the most-booked rural areas remain highly popular (Cornwall, Devon, North Yorkshire), the main differences we’ve seen in behaviour is more of a shift to last-minute (bookings within 30 days),” says Joshua James, COO at Snaptrip.
+“Like the rest of the sector, we have seen a huge surge in bookings overall.
+Whilst the most-booked rural areas remain highly popular (Cornwall, Devon, North Yorkshire), the main differences we’ve seen in behaviour is more of a shift to last-minute (bookings within 30 days),” says Joshua James, COO at Snaptrip

-“Whilst we’ve always been focussed on last-minute, this has amplified during 2020 as increased uncertainty and ever-changing government guidelines have made planning ahead more difficult,” Joshua says.
+“Whilst we’ve always been focussed on last-minute, this has amplified during 2020 and 2021 as increased uncertainty and ever-changing government guidelines have made planning more difficult,” Joshua says.